 We are confident, that if you follow the advice in this guide you will achieve a great time for your half marathon and, more importantly, enjoy it!

-Download this training guide now and receive a complimentary training session at Bodyline Fitness
+Download this training guide & receive a complimentary training session at Ealing Fitness Clinic

 " As a casual runner I have always been plagued by niggling injuries which, whilst not stopping me from running, have been really annoying.
 Since I have followed Roy's training programme, especially, the warm-up routine, I am very glad to say I have been injury free and running as well as I ever have! "